julianser/Ubuntu-Multiresolution-Tools/ActEntRepresentation/README.md

     eval_file.sh <model_responses> <output_file>

-<model_responses> is a file consisting of model responses (one response per line).
+&lt;model_responses&gt; is a file consisting of model responses (one response per line).
-<output_file> is the output file containing the metric results with 95% confidence intervals.
+&lt;output_file&gt; is the output file containing the metric results with 95% confidence intervals.